-- 1. Items Concerning the Status of Financial Instruments
+- 1. Items concerning financial instruments

-- (1) Market Risks
+- (1) Market risks

 - 1) Foreign currency risk

 The Group intends to marry major currencies the Group uses (Euro, US dollars and Yen) in settlements of receivables/payables resulting from operating activities.
 Specifically, the subsidiaries that continuously conduct import or export transactions retain foreign currencies obtained from exports of goods for payables on imported supplies.
 This enables the Group to mitigate foreign currency risk.
 On the other hand, the Company having multiple strategic business units (SBU) and conducting finance and dividend, and holding companies receiving dividends from their subsidiaries and distributing it to the Company and/or other group companies, sometimes fall into disparity of foreign currency debt-credit balances in receivables, liabilities and/or bank deposits.
-This might cause significant gains or losses on foreign exchange differences when the Yen appreciates or depreciates against US dollars or Euro, or when Euro appreciates or depreciates against US dollar.
+This might cause significant gains or losses on foreign exchange differences when Yen appreciates or depreciates against US dollars or Euro, or when Euro appreciates or depreciates against US dollar.

 The Group's policy generally does not permit the use of derivative instruments such as forward foreign exchange contracts.
 However, in certain circumstances in which the use of such derivatives is determined to be beneficial, the Group can enter into contracts upon obtaining a formal approval from the Chief Financial Officer ("CFO") of the Group in accordance with its global headquarters approval process.
+For instance, in order to economically hedge foreign currency exposures on intercompany receivable, payables and dividends, forward foreign exchange contracts are occasionally entered into.